VoidOne-App/VoidOne/README.md

 A strong Pull Request should explain:

-what changed
+What changed

-why it changed
+Why it changed

-affected components
+Affected components

-validation performed
+Validation performed

-known limitations
+Known limitations

-screenshots for meaningful UI changes
+Screenshots for meaningful UI changes

 Contribution Priorities